Best places to paddleboard in Scotland

 Edinburgh & The Lothians

 What could be better than paddleboarding in Edinburgh under the shadow of the Forth Bridges at Port Edgar Marina?
 Alternatively head east and explore Belhaven Bay in East Lothian and see the ‘Bridge to Nowhere’, with C2C Surf School and Ocean Vertical.
+You could also try Driftwood Adventures who offer paddleboarding experiences on Gladshouse Reservoir in Midlothian.

 Glasgow & The Clyde Valley